TrellixVulnTeam/swahilipython_SCMU/Doc/reference/toplevel_components.rst

 File input
 ==========

-All input read from non-interactive files has the same form:
+All input read kutoka non-interactive files has the same form:

 .. productionlist::
    file_input: (NEWLINE | `statement`)*

 This syntax is used in the following situations:

-* when parsing a complete Python program (from a file or from a string);
+* when parsing a complete Python program (kutoka a file or kutoka a string);

 * when parsing a module;